Xenon: Nuclear fission

 Xenon-135 is a notable neutron poison with a high fission product yield.
 As it is relatively short lived, it decays at the same rate it is produced during steady operation of a nuclear reactor.
-However, if power is reduced or the reactor is scramed, less xenon is destroyed than is produced from the beta decay of its parent nuclides.
+However, if power is reduced or the reactor is scrammed, less xenon is destroyed than is produced from the beta decay of its parent nuclides.
 This phenomenon called xenon poisoning can cause significant problems in restarting a reactor after a scram or increasing power after it had been reduced and it was one of several contributing factors in the Chernobyl nuclear accident.

 Stable or extremely long lived isotopes of xenon are also produced in appreciable quantities in nuclear fission.
-Xenon-136 is produced when xenon-135 undergoes neutron capture before it can decay.
-The ratio of xenon-136 to xenon-135 (or its decay products) can give hints as to the power history of a given reactor and the absence of xenon-136 is a "fingerprint" for nuclear explosions, as xenon-135 is not produced directly but as a product of successive beta decays and thus it can't absorb any neutrons in a nuclear explosion which occurs in fractions of a second.
+Xenon-136 is produced both as a fission product and when xenon-135 undergoes neutron capture before it can decay.
+The ratio of xenon-136 to xenon-135 (or its decay products) can give hints as to the power history of a given reactor or identify a nuclear explosion, as xenon-135 is mostly produced by successive beta decays of more neutron-rich fission products.
+These short-lived nuclides do not share its neutron-absorbing prowess, and so absorb fewer neutrons during the brief moment of a nuclear explosion, lowering the ratio of mass-136 to mass-135 products.

-The stable isotope xenon-132 has a fission product yield of over 4% in the thermal neutron fission of ^{235}U which means that stable or nearly stable xenon isotopes have a higher mass fraction in spent nuclear fuel (which is about 3% fission products) than it does in air.
+The stable isotope xenon-132 has a fission product yield of over 4% in the thermal neutron fission of ^{235}U which means that stable or nearly stable xenon isotopes have a higher mass fraction in spent nuclear fuel (which is about 3% fission products in the case of light water reactors) than it does in air.
 However, there is as of 2022 no commercial effort to extract xenon from spent fuel during nuclear reprocessing.